Who is at the Unit

 Tactical Communications Wing

-No. 2 (FC) Squadron, one of three Field Communications Squadrons within TCW, provides the Royal Air Force and the Joint community with the communications, Navaids and information systems it needs to operate in any deployed location.
-The Squadron provides support to all of Tactical Communications Wing’s customers including the Joint Force Logistics Command, No 1 Air Control Centre, the Support Helicopter fleet, the Joint Force Air Component HQ and Special Forces.
-The degree of support ranges from 1-2 personnel filling a rapid response role, through to a full Deployed Operating Base contingent of 47 personnel.
+No. 2 (FC) Squadron, one of two Field Communications Squadrons within TCW, provides the Royal Air Force and the Joint community with the communications and information systems required to enable deployed operations.
+The FC Squadrons enable the full range of Air’s functions including Command and Control, Combat Air, ISTAR, Full Spectrum Effects, Air Mobility, Engineering, and Medical services.
+The degree of support ranges from 1-2 person High Readiness Teams (HRT) for rapid response and early entry through to a fully Deployed Operating Base.

 Operational Information Services Wing